 25 November marked the launch of 16 days of activism for the International Day for the Elimination of Violence against Women concluding on 10 December 2020, which is International Human Rights Day.

 Pregnancy is frequently a trigger for domestic abuse, and existing abuse may get worse during pregnancy or after giving birth.
 A period which should be characterised by joy, shattered by violence.
 The consequences are severe - increased risk of miscarriage, infection, premature birth, and injury or death to the baby.

-In India, at any point of time, there are 7-8 million first time mothers of young children who have been physically abused by their husbands while pregnant.
+In India, at any point in time, there are 7-8 million first-time mothers of young children who have been physically abused by their husbands while pregnant.

 Though pervasive, it does not have to be inevitable.
 Unless we stay silent.
 So, start a conversation to make a difference.